The man who rolls up his sleeves seldom loses his shirt.

 In 1993 Richard bought a farm in Polk County, Missouri where he runs beef cattle.
 He has fine tuned his management intensive grazing system of 14 - 16 paddocks with fescue, switchgrass, eastern gama grass, Red River Crabgrass, Legend Lespedeza, and a wide variety of native plants that grow well on his farm.
 Wanting to reduce input costs, he is near achieving his goal of year around grazing without feeding hay.
 Using stockmanship, he is able to manage his herd to utilize forages ready for harvest, sustain herd health, and make a profit.

-In 1997 Richard started working for the Polk County Soil and Water Conservation District as a watershed project manager.
-Today he works this "day job" part-time as a Soil and Water Technician.
-He works with landowners to promote sustainable agriculture, conservation practices, and a healthier environment using rotational grazing, stockmanship, soil productivity, and resources management.
+From 1997 to 2015 Richard worked for the Polk County Soil and Water Conservation District as a watershed project manager.
+He worked with landowners to promote sustainable agriculture, conservation practices, and a healthier environment using rotational grazing, stockmanship, soil productivity, and resources management.

 Although he had previously read and agreed with Bud Williams’ work on stockmanship, Richard didn’t start integrating it into his life and work until he met Tina in 2002.
 Richard attended his first Bud Williams Stockmanship School in Bowie, Texas in February 2003.
 After many more Stockmanship Schools and experience working a variety of animals in different situations, Richard and Tina feel they are able to help others with this much improved method of handling livestock as well as assist in other areas of ranching Richard’s been working with landowners on for many years.

-Much like a corny country music song, they met in 2002 when Richard needed a web page done for his Soil and Water Conservation District.
+Much like a corny country music song, Richard and Tina met in 2002 when Richard needed a web page done for his Soil and Water Conservation District.
 From that chance meeting, they fell in love and finally married.
-They share many interests including education and stockmanship, and feel that continuing the work Bud and Eunice started is an excellent way to combine their skills and make a difference in the livestock world.
+They share many interests including their love of travel and teaching and feel that continuing the work Bud and Eunice started is an excellent way to combine their skills and make a difference in the livestock world.

-Richard and Tina have presented stockmanship schools from Saskatchewan to Louisiana and from California to West Virginia.
+Richard and Tina have presented Stockmanship and Marketing schools from Saskatchewan to Florida and from California to Virginia.
 See the photo gallary for photos from various talks.